Peter Brunette

-Peter Brunette (September 18, 1943 – June 16, 2010) was a film critic and film historian who taught Film Studies at Wake Forest University.
+Peter Brunette (September 18, 1943 – June 16, 2010) was a film critic and film historian who taught Film Studies.
+During his long career he was as an instructor at the University of Maryland and at George Mason University, and finally at Wake Forest University starting in 2004 until his death in 2010.
 He was the author of several books, including studies of Italian directors Roberto Rossellini and Michelangelo Antonioni, and of Hong Kong director Wong Kar-wai.
 Brunette’s last book was about Austrian director Michael Haneke, published in February 2010.